 - Accidental injuries are up to 50 percent more likely for people with hearing loss

-But when hearing is impaired, those connections, interactions and moments can be muted and strained, which has an impact on our quality of life.
+But when hearing is impaired, those connections, interactions and moments can be muted and strained, which has an impact on our quality of life, everything becomes an effort.

-- Feeling left out of a conversation or a good joke
+- Feeling like you can’t contribute to a conversation or laugh at joke

-- Not living life to the fullest because hearing loss is holding you back
+- Not living life your best life because your hearing is holding you back